SAP-archive/docs/concepts/bot_builder/code_webhook.md

 2. Install the dependencies `pip install flask`

-3. Open your `bot.py` and copy and paste the code snippet.
+3. Open your `bot.py` and copy and paste the sample code.

 4. Run your code `python bot.py`